top of page

 Fire Inspectors meet with the public on a daily basis to inspect commercial and multi-family properties, ensuring that these properties meet the minimum safety standards for fire and life safety protection.

 Frequently we receive questions or concerns about a business or activity related to fire safety.
 They may be initiated by a citizen, alarm and sprinkler contractor, alarm monitoring agency, building inspector, code enforcement officer, or police or fire personnel.
 When this happens, an inspector will make a site visit to investigate the concern and then work with the occupant to correct any deficiencies found.
-If you have a question, concern, or need more information, please call (239) 242-3264 or email fireinspections@capecoral.gov.
+More information on specific fire codes can be found in the 2020 Florida Fire Prevention Code, 7th Edition.

 Business Tax Receipt (BTR) Inspections